 2.2.8.
 At the end of this time the same analyser is used to measure the hydrocarbon concentration in the chamber.
 The temperature and the barometric pressure are also measured.
 These are the final readings CHCf, Pf, Tf.

 2.2.9.
-The change in mass of hydrocarbons in the enclosure shall be calculated over the time of the test in accordance with paragraph 2.4. below and shall not exceed 0.05 g.
+The change in mass of hydrocarbons in the enclosure shall be calculated over the time of the test in accordance with paragraph 2.4. and shall not exceed 0.05 g.

 2.3.
 Calibration and hydrocarbon retention test of the chamber